RenoMG/Captains-Log/README.md

 # Captains-Log
 A place to write your Captain's Log in The Terminal.
 Directly Inspired By Star Trek

+# WIP
+!!
+This is a work in progress and still in the creation stage !!

+Currently the project is usable but may have various bugs, I will add a installation and operations guide after I feel that the project is in a state that is acceptable to me.

+Feel free to mess around!

 ## Details
 "Computer" is a Prototype computer that was made during the construction of the Enterprise NX-01!